pauldedecker/commco-lab/README.md

 **What is this project about?**

-This project has 4 goals:
+This project has four goals:

 a) to determine how many PWS live in NL.
 We currently do not know this basic fact about our province.